gajjarv/SNRgrid/README.md

 ## Output

-The code generates a plot of SNR as a function of RA and DEC.
+The code generates a plot of SNR as a function of RA and DEC on the left and also generates three spectra lines with Max, Min, and Half Power SNR files.
 The plot can be saved as a .png file for later reference.

 ![alt text](https://github.com/gajjarv/SNRgrid/blob/main/Grid_pattern_RA_DEC_Freq_Power.png)